Woman Bitten By Deadly Brown Recluse Spider Finds 50 More In Apartment, Landlord Won’t Let Her Out Of Lease

-A Tennessean woman is recovering in thie hospital after being bit by a brown recluse spider multiple times, WSMV reports.
+A Tennessean woman is recovering in the hospital after being bit by a brown recluse spider multiple times, WSMV reports.

 Angela Wright of Brentwood, Tennessee, detailed her experience of dealing with multiple brown recluse bites.
 Earlier this week, it was reported that she woke up with arm pain, noticing some odd bumps on her chest and arm, that she didn’t think much of at the time.

-She took a trip to the doctor’s office, and was provided with medication.
-A few days later, Wright was rushed to the hospital, after describing that she felt like she was hallucinating.
-Speaking on her condition:
+She took a trip to the doctor’s office and was provided with medication.
+A few days later, Wright was rushed to the hospital after describing that she felt like she was hallucinating.
+Speaking on her condition, she said the following.

 “I couldn’t walk, I couldn’t move and I could barely swallow.
 They said I was forming bubbles in my lungs, which could have caused pneumonia, and they said if I would have waited a few more hours or maybe until the next morning if I would have made it, I would have had a stroke.”